 Stout performs in schools across Pennsylvania teaching students with his songs about the forgotten unsung heroes of history.
 They are people who fought for worker safety, the 8 hour work day, free speech, and freedom, but who are not mentioned in our school history books.
 They are working class organizers such abolitionist and renaissance man Martin Delany, the cotton mill women of the 1840’s, Crystal Eastman, Fannie Sellins, the workers of the Pressed Steel Car Strike in McKees Rocks, the union organizers of the New Deal, Father Charles Owen Rice, Captain Sean (George.) and the resisters of the plant shutdowns in the 1980’s.
 His message is that we should not take for granted the rights that they won for us.

-As a union leader and social activist Mike Stout has fought for improved worker safety and came to the aid of the unemployed by founding food banks and economic development councils.
+As a union leader and social activist Mike Stout fought for improved worker safety and health, and came to the aid of the unemployed by helping to found food banks and economic development councils.
 As an environmentalist he works to educate the public on the dangers of global warming and fracking.
-Mike was one of the founding members of Pennsylvanians United For Single-Payer Healthcare (PUSH) that has been in the forefront in the fight for single-payer, universal healthcare.
+Mike was one of the founding members of Pennsylvanians United For Single-Payer Healthcare (PUSH) and Healthcare4allPA that has been in the forefront in the fight for single-payer, universal healthcare.
 In Pittsburgh Stout fought the closing of the Braddock Hospital and successfully stopped the closing of trolley stops used by the elderly.

 In 2007 the Pennsylvania Labor and History Society presented Mike Stout with the Mother Jones Award for his efforts as a social leader and as a performer who uses music to bring about change.